JohnCoene/javascript-for-r/_book/4-18-shiny-htmlwidgets.md

 #> {"e":["CN","CN"],"i":["US","RU"],"v":[3300000,10000]}
 ```

-Unfortunately this serialiser cannot be changed, therefore we have to reformat the data to a list which resembles the \index{JSON} output desired, using `apply` to turn every row into a list will do the job in most cases.
+Unfortunately this serialiser cannot be changed, therefore we have to reformat the data to a list which resembles the JSON\index{JSON} output desired, using `apply` to turn every row into a list will do the job in most cases.

 ```r
 #' @export